Nottingham vs Oxford

 Is it cheaper to live in Nottingham or Oxford?

-Estimated monthly bills are lower in Nottingham (~ยฃ411/month) compared to Oxford (~ยฃ418/month).
+Monthly bills are similar in both areas (~ยฃ459/month).
 Bills include council tax, energy, water, broadband, and insurance estimates.

 Related Comparisons